 Would it be surprising that humans will never have to make any manual designs in the future?
 Of course not.
 AI and robotics are here to stay, and they’re doing wonders already in the engineering industry.
 And they are still advancing.

 AI and Robotics can analyze projects, come up with solutions, and even execute physical projects that may take humans more time, effort, and caution.
-Perhaps, soon, all engineers would have to do is input the specifications of whatever design they want, and it will come up just as desired.
+The job of an AI engineer is to communicate with the algorithm and instruct it on how to do certain tasks and it will come up just as desired.